Vision Language Models Cannot Reason About Physical Transformation: Experiments

 \paragraph{Inference.} We evaluate 112 VLMs spanning diverse model architectures, training data, and parameter scales, covering both mainstream commercial systems and advanced open-source models.
 To ensure fidelity, comparability, and reproducibility, we strictly adhere to reference configurations and implementations from the official codebases.
 Refer to Appendix \ref{app:model_inference} for further details.

-\paragraph{Evaluation.} To evaluate free-form outputs of VLMs on multiple-choice questions (MCQs), we follow the two-stage scoring method of \citet{core}.
+\paragraph{Evaluation.} Each task presents three answer choices: for example, in number tasks, options are ``No, the lower row has more coins,'' ``No, the upper row has more coins,'' and ``Yes, they are the same.''
+Answer option order was shuffled and counterbalanced across all trials to eliminate positional bias.
+To evaluate free-form outputs of VLMs on multiple-choice questions (MCQs), we follow the two-stage scoring method of \citet{core}.
 In Stage 1, each VLM output is mapped to a unique choice from the provided options or labeled \textsc{fail} when no unambiguous mapping is possible.
 Mapping follows a hybrid strategy: deterministic template matching is applied first, and unresolved cases are adjudicated by an LLM-as-a-Judge constrained to the option set.
 Models exhibiting persistently high \textsc{fail} rates are excluded from further analyses to avoid bias from nonsensical outputs.
 In Stage 2, the mapped option is compared against the ground-truth answer, with all \textsc{fail}s scored as incorrect.
 Details are provided in Appendix \ref{app:evaluation}.